Can You Put And After Semicolon

 Q: What if I'm not sure whether to use a semicolon or a comma?

 A: If you're unsure, try reading the sentence aloud.
-If the two clauses feel closely related and you want to create a stronger connection than a comma would provide, a semicolon might be appropriate.
+Now, if the two clauses feel closely related and you want to create a stronger connection than a comma would provide, a semicolon might be appropriate.
 If the clauses are less closely related, a comma with a coordinating conjunction might be a better choice.
 When in doubt, consider breaking the sentence into two separate sentences.

 Q: Are there any online resources that can help me improve my semicolon usage?